 I hate to break it to you but the chances of you winning an Iron Viz feeder are pretty slim.
-For context, there were an incredible 371 Iron Viz entries for the single global “Health and Wellbeing” feeder in 2020 (compared to a total of 294 entries across the three global feeders in 2019).
-In 2020, I can recall several entries that I thought were fantastic that didn’t make it into the top 10.
+For context, there were an incredible 320 Iron Viz entries for the single global “Data+Joy” feeder in 2021 (compared to a total of 371 entries in 2020).
+Each year, I can recall several entries that I thought were fantastic that didn’t make it into the top 10.

 To win an Iron Viz feeder contest, you need to go above and beyond and submit an entry that truly stands out.
 However, Iron Viz isn’t all about winning.
 It’s so much more than that.

 I loved putting together my first ever Iron Viz.
 In my personal opinion it really has acted as a milestone for the past year of growth and development.
 Those who know me, know how important continual learning is to me.
 If you’re not learning, you’re not growing to be your best.
 To be able to have a platform where I can learn from others who share a passion for data, whilst celebrating one another’s success along the way really is something special.CJ Mayes